-Other neural prosthetic devices have been developed for functional NMES in patients with foot drop.
-Foot drop is weakness of the foot and ankle that causes reduced dorsiflexion and difficulty with ambulation.
+Other neural prosthetic devices have been developed to provide functional NMES for patients with footdrop.
+Footdrop is weakness of the foot and ankle that causes reduced dorsiflexion and difficulty with ambulation.
 It can have various causes such as cerebral palsy, stroke or multiple sclerosis.
 Functional electrical stimulation of the peroneal nerve has been suggested for these patients as an aid in raising the toes during the swing phase of ambulation.
-In these devices, a pressure sensor detects heel off and initial contact during walking.
+In these devices, a pressure sensor detects heel-off and initial contact during walking.
 A signal is then sent to the stimulation cuff, initiating or pausing the stimulation of the peroneal nerve, which activates the foot dorsiflexors.
-Examples of such devices used for treatment of foot drop are the Innovative Neurotronics’s (formerly NeuroMotion Inc.) WalkAide®, Bioness’s radiofrequency controlled NESS L300™, and the Odstock Foot Drop Stimulator.
+Examples of such devices used for treatment of footdrop are the Innovative Neurotronics’ (formerly NeuroMotion Inc.) WalkAide, Bioness’s radiofrequency controlled NESS L300, MyGait (Otto Bock HealthCare), and the Odstock Foot Drop Stimulator.
 An implantable peroneal nerve stimulator system (ActiGait) is being developed in Europe.

-Another application of functional electrical stimulation is to provide spinal cord-injured patients with the ability to stand and walk.
-Generally, only spinal cord injury patients with lesions from T4 to T12 are considered candidates for ambulation systems.
+Another application of functional electrical stimulation is to provide patients with spinal cord injury the ability to stand and walk.
+Generally, only spinal cord injury patients with spinal lesions from T4 to T12 are considered candidates for ambulation systems.
 Lesions at T1–T3 are associated with poor trunk stability, while lumbar lesions imply lower-extremity nerve damage.
 Using percutaneous stimulation, the device delivers trains of electrical pulses to trigger action potentials at selected nerves at the quadriceps (for knee extension), the common peroneal nerve (for hip flexion), and the paraspinals and gluteals (for trunk stability).
 Patients use a walker or elbow-support crutches for further support.
-The electrical impulses are controlled by a computer microchip attached to the patient’s belt that synchronizes and distributes the signals.
+The electrical impulses are controlled by a computer microchip attached to the patient’s belt, which synchronizes and distributes the signals.
 In addition, there is a finger-controlled switch that permits patient activation of the stepping.